 Additionally, the direct audio line from the AUX, provides exceptional sound quality.
 It is up to your media devices to convert the audio signal from digital to analog because the AUX input only accepts analog sound.

-Since Aux inputs only work by transferring data bit by bit, it is impossible to display the information on your dash screen.
-This means that you can’t show maps from your applications or even see the song title from your music playlist.
-However, you can still use the source display for other functions.
-In conjunction with the Aux input, it is encouraged drivers use a phone mount so they can use their device hands-free for safety reasons.
+Since Aux inputs only work by transferring data bit by bit, media playback information isn’t displayed on your dash screen.
+If you’re connected to your stereo only through the aux – you can’t see maps navigation or the song title from your music playlist.
+Most recommend using a phone mount, particularly for push-button, non touchscreen users so they can use their device hands-free for safety reasons.

 Furthermore, no charge is provided to your device while it is connected to the Aux.
 This input is only designed to relay analog audio signals to your car stereo.
 It is worthy to note that the AUX cables only connect to the headphone socket leaving the charging port available.
-This allows you to charge your device as you enjoy your favorite music.
+(You’re out of luck as an Apple user unless you have a charging mount)